sikwong2/amazon/README.md

 # [UCSC Amazon](https://www.ucsc-amazon.com)

 This project is a clone of Amazon developed as a school project by CSE187 Group 2.
 The project is structured as with multiple services and applications, including account microservice, order microservice, product microservice, and separate front-end applications for admin, vendor, and shopper interfaces.
 The project leverages Docker for containerization.
-Each service has a docker-compose.yml that is only used during testing that occurs with npm run test-with-docker.
-The outer root directory docker-compose.yml and dockerfile contain the database that is used for production and dev.
+The outer root directory docker-compose.yml contains the database used by all services.

 ## Table of Contents